 Our aims are expressed in the words of Lord Runcie, quoted in The Way Ahead (Archbishop’s Council 2001):

 The department is staffed by a team of four enthusiastic and experienced RE specialists.
 Approximately 70% of curriculum time is spent studying Christianity, with the remaining time being focused on other faiths, principally Judaism, Islam and Hinduism.

 We provide opportunities for pupils to meet people of faith and to visit places of worship.
 Our programme of visits includes opportunities to explore Blackburn Cathedral, a mosque and a synagogue.
-Recent visitors to school have included the Bishop of Carlisle, the Bishop of Burnley, a Manchester Charity for the Homeless, a speaker about Fairtrade and Anjum Anwar, previously Blackburn Diocese’s Dialogue Development Officer, who spoke about her Muslim faith.
+Visitors to school have included the Bishop of Carlisle, the Bishop of Burnley, a Manchester Charity for the Homeless, a speaker about Fairtrade and Anjum Anwar, previously Blackburn Diocese’s Dialogue Development Officer, who spoke about her Muslim faith.

 All pupils study RE to GCSE level.
 The course includes the study of the beliefs and practices of Christianity and Judaism, as well as consideration of moral issues such as war, crime and punishment and human rights.
 Many of our teaching strategies require pupils to work collaboratively.
 Pupils develop personal learning and thinking skills in RE which support their learning in other curricular areas and when they continue their education on leaving school.

 Please take a look at the section Further Education & Careers RE on our Moodle pages